the-black-knight-01/Tabulo/README.md

 Tabulo is an open source toolkit for **computer vision**.
 Currently, we support table detection, but we are aiming for much more.
 It is built in Python, using [Luminoth](https://github.com/tryolabs/luminoth), [TensorFlow](https://www.tensorflow.org/) and [Sonnet](https://github.com/deepmind/sonnet).

-Read the full documentation [here](http://luminoth.readthedocs.io/).

 ![Example of Object Detection with Faster R-CNN](https://user-images.githubusercontent.com/1590959/36434494-e509be42-163d-11e8-99c1-d1aa728929ec.jpg)

-> **DISCLAIMER**: Luminoth is still alpha-quality release, which means the internal and external interfaces (such as command line) are very likely to change as the codebase matures.

 # Installation